 From coding and reimbursement to quality improvement, SIR offers a collection of resources designed to help physicians navigate challenges and opportunities in this new era of health care.
 SIR also provides tips and advice for real-world issues facing today's medical practices.

 The American College of Radiology's Imaging 3.0™ provides concrete steps to allow all radiologists to take a leadership role in shaping America's future health care system.

 In a series of case studies, ACR showcases interventional radiologists as pioneers in many areas, including the diagnosis and treatment of patients using the least invasive techniques available.
-In this new era of Imaging 3.0, IR specialists are finding innovative ways to minimize risks to and improve health outcomes for patients.
+In this new era of Imaging 3.0, IR specialists are finding innovative ways to minimize risks and improve health outcomes for patients.

 Code properly for IR